-against the subject interest.
-If title to the land is held in joint tenancy, or as a life estate, the fact that a joint tenant or life tenant has died can be determined by a court.

-In an effort to speed up the determination of death of a joint tenant and to reduce the related expenses, an affidavit process has been established by the state legislature.
-Under this system, an affidavit from the surviving joint tenant which includes a legal description of the interest is filed of record in the local land records.
+At the death of a joint tenant or life tenant, there is not a transfer of title to the survivors or remaindermen.
+Instead, there is an instantaneous extinguishment of any claim of interest by the deceased and their estate against the subject property.
+If the title to the land is held in joint tenancy, or as a life estate, the fact that a joint tenant or life tenant has died can be determined by a court.31 process has been established by the state legislature.
+Under this system, an affidavit from the surviving joint tenant, which includes a legal description of the interest, is filed of record in the local land records.
 The affidavit process is not applicable to life tenants.